 The City presently operates two filtration plants: a slow-sand plant, and a rapid-sand plant, which function in parallel operation.
 The plants are located at the corner of Swift Street and Pulsifer Drive in Auburn.
 The slow-sand filtration plant was constructed in 1916-17.
 The plant contains 4 beds with a total capacity of about 7.5 mgd.
 The beds consist of about 42 inches of sand supported by 12 inches of gravel.
 The rapid-sand filtration plant originally constructed in 1969 consists of 3 dual-media filters with a combined capacity of about 7.25 mgd.
 In the rapid-sand plant, all water is pre-treated with poly-aluminum chloride to facilitate coagulation and sedimentation and settling prior to filtration.
 All water is disinfected with Sodium Hypochlorite Solution prior to distribution.
 Reservoirs on Franklin Street and Swift Street maintain reserves of 10.25 mg and 3 mg respectively.
-The City also protects its' raw water intake pipe from Zebra Mussels by adding a chemical solution of Sodium Hypochlorite added at concentrations between 0.40 and 0.70 mg/L prevents adolescent zebra mussels from developing into adults which can attach to the inside of the intake pipe and restrict our ability to draw water from the lake.
+The City also protects its' raw water intake pipe from Zebra Mussels by adding a chemical solution of Sodium Hypochlorite and restrict the City's ability to draw water from the lake.
+During the 2017 season a Powdered Activated Carbon system was built at the Upper Pumping Station to help treat for microcystin.
 Drinking water, including bottled water, can reasonably be expected to contain small amounts of contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
 As mentioned earlier, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
-As water travels over the surface of the land, or through the ground, it dissolves natural-occurring minerals, in some cases radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

 In order to ensure tap water is safe to drink, the NYSDOH prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-We treat our water according to EPA's and the NYSDOH's regulations.
+The City treats water according to EPA's and the NYSDOH's regulations.
 The United States Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.